zv3zdochka/Cheat_Ege/README.md

 ## Files in the Project

-1. **Local_Search.py**: The main file of the project.

-2. **Local_Search_async.py**: This file contains asynchronous versions of functions for searching test variants created by teachers.
+1. **Local_Search_async.py**: This file contains asynchronous versions of functions for searching test variants created by teachers.
 It is intended for running on local machines.

-3. **Bot.py**: This file contains the code for the bot component of the project.
+2. **Bot.py**: This file contains the code for the bot components of the project.

-4. **Search.py**: This file contains functions for server-side usage, allowing for searching test variants created by teachers.
+3. **Search.py**: This is an optimized server version of a bot designed for educational purposes.
+It is specifically tailored to monitor web pages for certain content and notify users accordingly.

-5. **Local_Search.py**: This file contains functions for searching test variants created by teachers.
+4. **Local_Search.py**: This file contains functions for searching test variants created by teachers.
 It supports two search modes: bottom-up and top-down.
 You can use the functions to search for the test variants on your pc.

-## Using the Files
+# Using the Files

+1. If you want to run the bot locally, you likely need to use either `Local_Search.py` or `Local_Search_async.py`.
+Choose the appropriate script based on your requirements and run it using Python.

+2. If you want to run Search.py on Yandex cloud virtual machine look VM.md
+## Search.py

+## How to Run:

+1. **Requirements Installation:**

+    Make sure you have Python installed.
+Then, install the required libraries using pip:

+    ```
+    pip install -r requirements.txt
+    ```

+2. **Execution:**

+    Run the script using Python:

+    ```
+    python Search.py
+    ```

+    Make sure you're in the directory where `Search.py` is located.

+3. **Docker:**

+    Alternatively, you can run the bot using Docker.
+Ensure you have Docker installed and the Docker daemon is running.
+Then, build the Docker image:

+    ```
+    docker build -t search-bot .
+    ```

+    Once the image is built, you can run a container from it:

+    ```
+    docker run -d --name search-bot-container search-bot
+    ```

+    This will run the bot in a Docker container named `search-bot-container`.

+## Optimizations:

+- The code is optimized for performance, utilizing asynchronous programming with asyncio to handle multiple tasks concurrently.
+- It employs aiohttp for asynchronous HTTP requests, which improves efficiency when fetching web pages.
+- The code is designed to minimize downtime and maximize responsiveness, ensuring timely updates and notifications.

+## Commands:

+- `/allow <user_id>`: Authorize a user to access the bot.
+- `/deny <user_id>`: Deny authorization for a user.
+- `/help`: Display help information.
+- `/admin <user_id>`: Upgrade a user to admin status.
+- `/text <message>`: Send a message to all users.
+- `/textto <user_id> <message>`: Send a message to a specific user.
+- `/users`: Get a list of authorized users.
+- `/all`: Get a list of all users.
+- `/banned`: Get a list of banned users.
+- `/save`: Save bot data to files.
+- `/ban <user_id>`: Ban a user from accessing the bot.
+- `/free <user_id>`: Release a user from ban.
+- `/delete <user_id>`: Delete a user from the bot's records.

 ## Usage Local_Search.py